saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 ### Why Intelligence Matters

 Foundation without intelligence is like having a well-stocked library with no catalog and no librarian.
-Chapter 4 built the library—eight storage categories, real-time pipelines delivering 28-second freshness.
-But data availability alone doesn't create agent capability.
+Data availability alone doesn't create agent capability.
 Intelligence transforms accessible data into understanding and reasoning.

 **Layer 3 (Semantic Layer):** Business language understanding.
 When a clinician asks about "high-risk diabetic patients," semantic infrastructure translates this to diagnosis codes (E11.*), lab thresholds (HbA1c > 7.0), and scheduling logic—without requiring database schemas or SQL queries.